When the primary tenant is available, you can exchange roles between the primary tenant and one standby tenant with no data loss.

 The

-obclient> ALTER SYSTEM SWITCHOVER TO STANDBY TENANT = mysql2;The primary tenant switches itself to a standby tenant
+obclient> ALTER SYSTEM SWITCHOVER TO STANDBY TENANT = mysql2;The primary tenant executes the primary-to-standby switchover statement.

 obclient> ALTER SYSTEM SWITCHOVER TO STANDBY;